So You Think You Can Dance (American TV series): Ballroom styles

 Ballroom styles are also seen regularly in every performance episode.
 These routines may use the movement of traditional International Standard forms or lean toward American competitive styles.
 Other routines may use street or regional variants or may combine elements of different variations.

-Jazz, Broadway and musical theater styles
+Jazz, Broadway, and musical theater styles

 Jazz is featured in nearly all performance episodes.
-While these routines are typically labelled simply "Jazz", the genre is notable as being one of the most fusional featured on the show and various style combinations and sub-categories have been referenced.
-Descended from Jazz but treated as a separate genre on SYTYCD, "Broadway" is analogous to the label "Musical Theater" outside the U.S.
+While these routines are typically labeled simply "Jazz", the genre is notable as being one of the most fusional featured on the show and various style combinations and sub-categories have been referenced.
+Descended from Jazz but treated as a separate genre on SYTYCD, "Broadway" is analogous to the label "musical theater" outside the U.S.

 American social styles

-These dance styles are featured less frequently than their ballroom relatives, but have been seen intermittently since the first season.
+These dance styles are featured less frequently than their ballroom relatives but have been seen intermittently since the first season.

 Regional/traditional styles

 In addition to the broad categories above, many more styles that are less common in the U.S. are sometimes featured.
 Most of these are seen only once, but the Bollywood style has been featured several times per season since the fourth season.